 - “If the spam score is higher than the relevance score, neutralize the web page’s relevance and historical data for the given queries”.

 In this example, we see an example of the Information Retrieval Model, it basically takes certain decisions under the “non-complex” information along with “string searching” in the document.

 But also, you will see that even this simple algorithm has a “Hierarchy” in it.
 It says that “do that, under this condition, but also if another thing exists then cancel the previous decision”.

 Now, let me explain the Uncertainty Principle of Search Engines in the context of the Complex Adaptive System.

 Uncertainty Principle and Complex Adaptive System

 Instead, it seeks consistency within the metrics related to the brand entities to take their decisions.
 These decisions can be made with the approval of millions of algorithms in a hierarchy.
-None of these approvals create change suddenly, instead, they change the SERP bit by bit, also sometimes the spam detection algorithms may try to see that the brand entity is making spam or not by changing the rankings for seeking a reaction from the brand owners.
+None of these approvals create change suddenly.
+Instead, they change the SERP bit by bit.
+Also sometimes the spam detection algorithms may try to see whether the brand entity is making spam or not by changing the rankings for seeking a reaction from the brand owners.

 What are the Context Vectors?

 Context vectors are the vectors that are used for determining the context of the content or content publisher in given search intent.
 Google simply tries to profile the words that are being used in a certain domain to see what are the unique sides of a context.